European Social Charter (revised), COE, 1996

 3. to establish or maintain free employment services for all workers;

-4. to provide or promote appropriate vocational guidance, training and rehabilitation.
+4. to provide or promote appropriate vocational guidance, training and rehabilitation. - Article 2 The right to just conditions of work

 With a view to ensuring the effective exercise of the right to just conditions of work, the Parties undertake: